scoton/aws-lambda-zombie-workshop/README.md

 * * *

-## Lab 2 - SMS Integration with Twilio - We are not going to do this Lab, jump to Lab 3

-* * *

-## Lab 3 - Search over the chat messages with Elasticsearch Service
+## Lab 2 - Search over the chat messages with Elasticsearch Service

 **What you'll do in this lab...**